'A'a (pronounced "ah-ah") is a Hawaiian term for lava flows that have a rough rubbly surface composed of broken lava blocks called clinkers.

-The first epoch of the Quaternary period (the most recent geologic time period) that lasted from 2,588,000 to 11,700 years ago.
+The first epoch of the Quaternary period (the most recent geologic time period) that lasted from 2,588,000 to 11,700 years ago, spanning the world's recent period of repeated glaciations.
 It is the period of time before the Holocene.

 Plinian eruptions are large explosive events that form enormous dark columns of tephra and gas high into the stratosphere (>11 km).
 Such eruptions are named for Pliny the Younger, who carefully described the disastrous eruption of Vesuvius in 79 A.D.
 This eruption generated a huge column of tephra into the sky, pyroclastic flows and surges, and extensive ash fall.
 Many thousands of people evacuated areas around the volcano, but about 2,000 were killed, including Pliny the Older.